 A medical exam that includes blood and urine analysis

-A request for attending physician statements from each medical practitioner involve in your diagnosis and treatment
+A request for attending physician statements from each medical practitioner involved in your diagnosis and treatment

 A request for analysis of all diagnostic testing involved with your treatment